Our faith and our roots have made us what we are today.

-Today, the tradition is continued by Allison’s two children, Clayton and Hannah.
-Clay made the commitment to follow in the family business early on, and started working on the back of a garbage truck at the age of sixteen.
-His years of working in the business, along with the wisdom his grandparents and mother have imparted to him have given him the foundation to carry the business on.
-Meanwhile, Hannah and her husband Mat are filling another need in the sanitation business, by starting Heritage Recycling.
-Joan is still active in the business, having a guiding hand in the day to day operations of Curbie Sanitation.
+Today, the tradition is continued by Allison’s son, Clayton.
+He made the commitment to follow in the family business early on, and started working on the back of a garbage truck at the age of sixteen.
+Clay’s years of working in the business, along with the wisdom his grandparents and mother have imparted to him have given him the foundation to carry Curbie on.
+Joan is still active in business, having a guiding hand in the day to day operations.
 Edward was also involved in the business until July of 2011, when he suffered a massive stroke.
 He passed away at home surrounded by his family on December 5, 2014.
 Although we miss the loving leadership of this simple, God fearing man, his memory lives on in the lessons of faith and life he taught us.
 His reliance on his Heavenly Father continues to influence all of us.
 We not only feel truly blessed to have such a great business but a close family as well, and we strive to continue this legacy for our posterity.